erinosb/2023_RNAseq_pairedend/README.md

 **Explore what you obtained.**

 Notice that instead of having a single script, you now have a few scripts.
-These will work in a **Two step** method for executing jobs on summit.
+These will work in a **Two step** method for executing jobs on ALPINE.
 The `execute` script calls the `analyze` script.
 This Readme file and a license file were also downloaded.

 Let's copy the two scripts up one directory.
 This will create duplicate copies for you to edit on and will move the scripts directly into ''02_scripts'', not its sub-directory.